gitter-badger/angular-styleguide/README.md

     *Why?*: While we can allow the directive to be used as a class, if the directive is truly acting as an element it makes more sense as an element or at least as an attribute.

-    Note: EA is the default for Angular 1.3 +
+    Note: EA is the default for AngularJS 1.3 +

   ```html
   <!-- avoid -->